18F/forest-service-prototype/README.md

 # Forest Service Prototype
-This is a Django application to test out for an online permit of the non-commerical group use Forest Service Permit.
+This is a Django application to test out an online permit of the non-commerical group use Forest Service Permit.

 ## Local Installation